Considering an AZ Licence?

 In the event you’re considering a career in commercial trucking or heavy vehicle operation, you have a lot of choices and opportunities ahead of you.
 One of the most important of these choices is which commercial driving licence to aim for.
-This can make a difference for some students, because -generally- the better the class of licence, the more expensive both training and certification will be.
+This can make a difference, because -generally- the better the class of licence, the more expensive both training and certification will be.

 In most cases, it’s best to aim for an AZ Licence in Ontario.
 Let’s look at why, and how it can pay off once you have it.